SAEMC/Commit-Automator/README.md

 # 2. 'art_name' is name of art
 #    I've set 'Snoopy' for example
 # 3. 'start_date' must start from Sunday
-# 4. 'duration' is a cycle of painting your art
+# 4. 'duration' is a cycle(periods) of painting your art
 #    'duration' and length of 'pixels_level' must be same
 # 5. 'pixels_level' is color depth from 0 to 4
 #    You can see contirbution count color in Github profile page